 Finally, a pair of fisherman's gloves, with the fingertips cut off so you can tie knots and such, are a great thing to have along on cold, windy days.

-TIP ON POLARIZED SUNGLASSES: To determine if a pair of glasses is polarized, put two pairs together, facing each other.
-Turn one pair 90 degrees to the other, lining up one lens of each pair against each other.
+TIP ON POLARIZED SUNGLASSES: To determine if a pair of glasses are polarized, put two pairs together, facing each other.
+Turn one pair 90 degrees to the other, lining up one lens of each pair against the other.
 If the two lenses become darker, the glasses are polarized.
 If they don't, they aren't.

-Combat Fishing.
 Salmon also attract salmon anglers, sometimes in droves.
+This is especially true when it comes to the road-accessible sockeye salmon fisheries on the Kenai Peninsula.
 The most popular sockeye fisheries for sport anglers in Alaska are, without question, the Kenai and the Russian rivers.
 Thousands of anglers flock to these rivers each year to battle reds, and, in the process, to battle each other for parking, for campsites, and in some cases, even for a place to stand and fish in the river.
 Some protocols are in order.
 Here are some general things to keep in mind:

-3. It's not "your" spot!
-Just because you stepped away from the river to land a fish is no guarantee that someone else will not move in to that slot.
+- It's not "your" spot!
+Just because you stepped away from the river to land a fish is no guarantee that someone else will not move into that slot.
 Most anglers will respect your spot, but you can't always count on it.
 If you are the type to be easily offended by such things, you need to fish elsewhere.
 This is combat fishing.

-4. Get in Sync!
+- Get in Sync!
 If the people to your left and right are tossing their lines out 30 feet or so, don't cast halfway across the river!
 You'll end up tangled with everyone downstream.
 Watch what other anglers are doing and synchronize your movements with theirs.
-You'll make less enemies that way.
+You'll make fewer enemies that way.

 Where are the Fish?